GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

   -d, --default-repo='': Default repository value (overrides global config)
       --detect-minikube=true: Use heuristics to detect a minikube cluster --digest-source='': Set to 'remote' to skip builds and resolve the digest of images by tag from the remote registry.
 Set to 'local' to build images locally and use digests from built images.
 Set to 'tag' to use tags directly from the build.
 Set to 'none' to use tags directly from the Kubernetes manifests.
 If unspecified, defaults to 'remote' for remote clusters, and 'tag' for local clusters like kind or minikube.
+      --disable-multi-platform-build=false: When set to true, forces only single platform image builds even when multiple target platforms are specified.
+Enabled by default for `dev` and `debug` modes, to keep dev-loop fast
       --enable-platform-node-affinity=true: If true, when deploying to a mixed node cluster, skaffold will add platform (os/arch) node affinity definition to rendered manifests based on the image platforms
   -f, --filename='skaffold.yaml': Path or URL to the Skaffold config file
       --force=false: Recreate Kubernetes resources if necessary for deployment, warning: might cause downtime!